If you’ve never ridden an Audax ride before,

-Riders who have ordered badges and medals will have them sent to them after their Brevet Cards have been processed by Audax Australia.
-These are only awarded on the successful completion of the ride.
+Riders who have ordered badges and medals may be able to collect them on the day (for 100km and 200km rides only).
+In some cases, they will have them sent after Brevet Cards have been processed by Audax Australia.
+Medals and patches are only awarded on the successful completion of the ride.
 Any rider who does not complete their ride will have their money for badges or medals refunded.

-Check in at the finish point, and have your final time recorded.
-Your Brevet card will be collected, and you can retire for a coffee and relax with the rest of the group.
+Check in at the finish point, scan your Brevet and have your final time recorded.
+You can keep your Brevet card or leave it with the Volunteers for official Audax validation (and mailing back to you).
+Then retire for a coffee and relax with the rest of the group.
 Rider times will be posted as soon as possible after the ride.